minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 effects, thus these results are also robust.

-Finally, as discussed in @model-spec, the individual votes were regressed with the corresponding pro- and anti-enviornmental contributs of the rollcall votes leading up to the vote in question.
+Finally, as discussed in @model-spec, the individual votes were regressed with the corresponding pro- and anti- ocontributs of the rollcall votes leading up to the vote in question.
 See @lpm-per-vote in the appendix.
 Interestingly enough, when looking at the early votes, i.e. vote in the 113th and 114th congress, then the campaign contributions six months prior, no matter if anti- or pro-environmental, are insignificant, whereas in the votes in the 116th and 117th congress, the votes from the earlier sessions are more significant on average.
-This could indicate that especially when it comes to repeated votes on the same topics, not the actual short-term contribution within six months of the vote influences voting behaviour, but the contributions from the earlier relevant votes is more effective in determining voting behaviour.
+This could indicate that especially when it comes to repeated votes on the same topics, not the actual short-term contribution within six months of the vote influences voting behavior, but the contributions from the earlier relevant votes is more effective in determining voting behavior.
 This could indicate, that representatives do form long term relationships with their contributors, but not necessarily within a congressional election#footnote( [as discussed in @contribs-choice, where the effect contribution of an entire
     congressional prior to the vote had the same effect as the contributions six months prior to vote.],